 What’s going to happen now?
 Those tumor rat pictures are going to be circulating around the internet for the next 10 years as evidence of harm of GMO foods.
-People are going to DERP that shit all over the place, damn the facts.
+People are going to spew that crap all over the place, damn the facts.
 How any vegan can exploit the fate of those rats to further their anti-GMO agenda confounds me and makes me pretty damn cranky.
 How many more animals are going to be sacrificed hunting for elusive harmful effects of something we know is safe10?

 - Long term toxicity of a Roundup herbicide and a Roundup-tolerant genetically modified maize ↩

 - Anastasia Bodnar on Skeptically Speaking » #185 Genetically Modified Foods Revisited: “…I do think we can question whether or not the institutional review board that approved his study, was doing right by the animal that were involved.
 I think that there’s definitely a discussion to be had, another time about using animals in tests such as these but when rats who certainly can feel pain in some capacity are used in a study that is obviously flawed in design…I think we really should question that.” ↩